JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 julia> @btime juliaset_forkjoin(-0.79, 0.15);
   10.326 ms (142 allocations: 986.83 KiB)
 ```
+Unfortunatelly, the `LoggingProfiler` does not handle task migration at the moment, which means that we cannot visualize the results.
 Due to task switching overhead, increasing the granularity might not pay off.
 ```julia
 4 tasks: 16.262 ms (21 allocations: 978.05 KiB)
 8 tasks: 10.660 ms (45 allocations: 979.80 KiB)